joncaudill/InfoTools/README.md

 - If you encounter issues with missing resources, ensure the `resources` directory and its files are present in the output directory after build.
 - The application is intended for Windows only.
+- Favicon downloads have a 10-second timeout to prevent hanging on unresponsive servers.
+- The favicon analysis uses MD5 hashing for compatibility with the OWASP favicon database format.

 ---